 - 2. Designation of Record.
 Any party that seeks to reverse or modify the Initial Decision of the hearing officer shall file with the state licensing authority, within 20 days from the mailing of the Initial Decision, a designation of the relevant parts of the record and of the parts of the hearing transcript which shall be prepared, and advance the costs therefore.
 A copy of this designation shall be served on all parties.
 Within ten days thereafter, any other party may also file a designation of additional parts of the transcript of the proceedings which is to be included and advance the cost therefore.
 No transcript is required if the review is limited to a pure question of law.
 A copy of this designation of record shall be served on all parties. - 3.
 Deadline Modifications.
 The state licensing authority may modify deadlines and procedures related to the filing of exceptions to the initial decision upon motion by either party for good cause shown. - 4.
 No Oral Argument Allowed.
 Requests for oral argument will not be considered. - I. No Ex Parte Communication.
 Ex parte communication shall not be allowed at any point following the formal initiation of the hearing process.
 A party or counsel for a party shall not initiate any communication with a hearing officer or the state licensing authority, or with conflicts counsel representing the hearing officer or state licensing authority, pertaining to any pending matter unless all other parties participate in the communication or unless prior consent of all other parties (and any pro se parties) has been obtained.
 Parties shall provide all other parties with copies of any pleading or other paper submitted to the hearing officer or the state licensing authority in connection with a hearing or with the exceptions process. - J. Liquor Enforcement Division representation.
-The Division shall be represented by the Colorado Department of Law. - K. Regulation 47-606 as modified will take effect at 12:01 a.m. on March 1, 2023.
+The Division shall be represented by the Colorado Department of Law.

-Regulation 47-607 - Administrative Subpoenas
+Regulation 47-607- Administrative Subpoenas